SchapiroLabor/micronuclAI/README.md

 A step by step series of examples that tell you how to get a development environment running locally

-Please ensure you have Python>=3.10 installed with
+Please ensure you have Python>=3.10 but less than Python<=3.13 installed with

 ``` bash
 python -version